Fentaniao/Fentaniao.github.io/index.md

 - Tel: 123456

-	See the detail in About page: https://fentaniao.github.io/about.html
+	See the detail in [About page](https://fentaniao.github.io/about.html).